-I recently read an article written by someone who dislikes The Lady of Shalott because she is shut away and is expected to spend her life weaving.
+I recently read a Twitter thread that skewered The Lady of Shalott because she is shut away and is expected to spend her life weaving.
 If you feel outraged on behalf of The Lady of Shalott, it is because you’re supposed to.
-The Lady is cursed, alienated, isolated.
+The lady is cursed, alienated, isolated.

-There are multiple ways to interpret the poem.
-But I like the idea of using the poem to inspire modern women to have the courage to spin our own webs, inspired by our own thoughts and experiences instead of as reflections of what society tells us to be.
+There are multiple ways to interpret the poem, but I like the idea of using the poem to inspire modern women to have the courage to spin our own webs, inspired by our own self-worth and aspirations instead of mere reflections of what society tells us to be.